The Associate in Applied Science is awarded to graduates of this curriculum.

-The Computer Engineering Technology curriculum provides the skills required to install, service, and maintain computers, peripherals, networks and microprocessor and computer controlled equipment.
-It includes training in both hardware and software, emphasizing operating systems concepts to provide a unified view of computer systems
+The Computer Engineering Technology curriculum provides the skills required to install, service, and maintain computers, peripherals, networks and microprocessors, and computer controlled equipment.
+It includes training in both hardware and software, emphasizing operating systems concepts to provide a unified view of computer systems.

 Graduates should qualify for employment opportunities in electronics technology, computer service, computer networks, server maintenance, programming, and other areas requiring a knowledge of electronic and computer systems.
 Graduates may also qualify for certification in electronics, computers, or networks.